OGMalin/Binaries/README.md

 ## MoveDelay.zip

-A small utility to be used for chess engines that move instantly.
+A small utility to be used for uci chess engines that move instantly.
 This will add a delay to the move.

 Usage:<br/>
 - Put this file in the same folder as the engine you want to use exist.